-A simple crab cake mixture flavored with lemon, fresh thyme and garlic makes a nice stuffing for portobello mushroom caps.
-A small amount of a smooth-melting cheese with a little bit of tang adds a nice contrast to the crunchy panko.
-This dish can be served as a first course, or as a light main course with a salad on the side.
+A simple crab cake-style mixture flavored with lemon, fresh thyme and garlic makes a nice stuffing for baked portobello mushrooms.
+Finished with a topping of melted cheese the dish can be served either as a first course or as a light main course with a salad on the side.

 - 6 portobello mushroom caps

 - 1/2 cup panko crumbs

 - 1 tablespoon fresh thyme leaves (or 1 teaspoon dried)

 - Juice of 1/2 lemon (about 1-1/2 tablespoons)

 - 1/2 cup Muenster cheese, coarsely grated (see notes)